-Strategy: Consistently Implement New Lake Land College Brand in All Comr nunications Unit Objective: S.1: Implement new branding and marketing strategies to further student engagement Requestor: Tina Stovall Description: All SSLT leaders will work with staff from Marketing and Publications to update all marketing and communications pieces to consistently represent the Lake Land College brand. •
+Strategy: Consistently Implement New Lake Land College Brand in All Communications Unit Objective: S.1: Implement new branding and marketing strategies to further student engagement Requestor: Tina Stovall Description: All SSLT leaders will work with staff from Marketing and Publications to update all marketing and communications pieces to consistently represent the Lake Land College brand.

-Strategy: Walking Billboards: Building Branding Awareness Through T-shirts Unit Objective: S.1: Implement new branding and marketing strategies to further student engagement Requestor: Lisa Shumard-Shelton

-Description: Who: Admissions staff.
-All Lake Land College employees have access to t-shirts for recruitment purposes.
-As part of an outreach campaign and coordinated recruiting effort, the college purchases t-shirts in bulk that will be used exclusively for recruitment.
-The shirts' usage by employees will be a structured recruitment plan.
-The shirts will help to build brand awareness of our new logo and mascot as we need to be highly visible.
-Implementing a large scale effort to disseminate t-shirts with new Lake Land mascot and branding will give widespread integration of our new branding.
+Walking Billboards: Building Branding Awareness Through T-shirts S S.1: Implement new branding and marketing strategies to further student engagement Lisa Shumard-Shelton Admissions staff.
+All Lake Land College employees have acces ss to t- It purposes.
+As part of an outreach campaign and coordinate d recruiting purchases t-shirts in bulk that will be used exclusively for recru itment. employees will be a structured recruitment plan.
+The shirts v vill help to ess of our new logo and mascot as we need to be highly visik ble. ge scale effort to disseminate t-shirts with new Lake Land mas cot and branding will give widespread integration of our new branding.
 In addition to building branding awareness, the t-shirts will be an excellent recruitment tool.
 The recruitment plan is as follows.
 The shirts will be housed in admissions and used for two overall purposes.
 Purpose 1 - The shirts will be used during the college's premier recruitment event - Career Day - as incentive for students to attend and take part in the event activities.
 Purpose 2 - The shirts will be used throughout the year for exclusive recruitment activities.
-Employees could request a shirt to be used as a give-a-way if there is opportunity for one-on-one recruitment of a student.
+Employees could request a shirt to be used as a give-a-way if there is opportunity for one-on-one dent.
 Begin on Career Day on October 6, 2015.
+S.1: Implement new branding and marketing strategies to further engagement Lisa Shumard-Shelton dmissions staff.
+All Lake Land College employees have access t purposes.
+As part of an outreach campaign and coordinate urchases t-shirts in bulk that will be used exclusively for recru employees will be a structured recruitment plan.
+The shirts v ess of our new logo and mascot as we need to be highly visik te scale effort to disseminate t-shirts with new Lake Land mas idespread integration of our new branding.
+In addition to bu to the t-shirts will be an excellent recruitment tool.
+The recruit firts will be housed in admissions and used for two overall pur ts will be used during the college's premier recruitment ever or students to attend and take part in the event activities.
+Pur ed throughout the year for exclusive recruitment activities.
+Er t to be used as a give-a-way if there is opportunity for one-or